 SECTION III D - MINIMUM REQUIREMENTS FOR STRUCTURAL PEST WORK ON WOOD DECKS AND WOOD PATIOS ON EXISTING AND NEW CONSTRUCTION.

-1. Chemical Treatment to wood decks and wood patios (an open platform adjoining a building, not covered by a ro
+1. Chemical Treatment to wood decks and wood patios (an open platform adjoining a building, not covered by a roof and/or supported by and enclosed masonry foundation):